acend/quarkus-techlab/content/en/docs/02.0/22_implementing-rest.md

 Please update or delete the generated tests which Quarkus provides when generating a project.
 They will not be needed any further and only have demonstration purposes.

 Start up your API and test your endpoint manually.
-If your data-producer works, let's continue consuming the data we just provided.
+If your `quarkus-rest-data-producer` works, let's continue consuming the data we just provided.

 For more information about writing REST APIs with Quarkus see the [documentation](https://quarkus.io/guides/rest-json)

 ### {{% param sectionnumber %}}.3: Consuming Data

+#### Maven dependencies reference

+The solution for this lab uses the following dependencies in the `pom.xml`:

+{{< csvtable csv="/solution/quarkus-rest-data-producer/dependencies.csv" class="dependencies" >}}

+Be aware that `quarkus.platform.version` and `quarkus-plugin.version` should be set to `{{% param "quarkusVersion" %}}` in your `pom.xml`.

+#### Implementation

-With another microservice we would like to consume the data served by our data-producer.
-Create another quarkus application called `data-consumer` with the follwing extensions: `rest-client-reactive-jackson`.
+With another microservice we would like to consume the data served by our `quarkus-rest-data-producer`.
+Create another quarkus application called `quarkus-rest-data-consumer` with the follwing extensions: `quarkus-rest-client-jackson`.

 {{% details title="Hint" %}}